Encoding classical data into the squeezing of noisy-states for plasmonic communication

-To clarify the mechanism behind our approach, let us first isolate the core idea by removing the propagation stage from the setup in Fig.~1.
-That is, we conceptually place the beam splitter~(BS) at the origin, $x=0$, before any propagation takes place.
-The key observation is that the signal-to-noise ratio~(SNR) in the quadrature correlations at the BS output remains effectively unchanged whether the initial state is vacuum ($\bar{n}_{\rm p}=0$) or highly noisy ($\bar{n}_{\rm p}=10,000$).
-However, this equivalence becomes a major advantage when we reintroduce propagation between $x=0$ and $x=L$.
-In that case, the noisy preparation significantly enhances the visibility of correlations after loss.
+{\it Mechanism}.--- To clarify the mechanism behind our approach, we first isolate the core idea by removing the propagation stage from the setup in Fig.~1.
+That is, we conceptually place the beam splitter~(BS) at the origin, $x=0$, before any propagation occurs.
+The key observation is that the signal-to-noise ratio~(SNR) of the quadrature correlations at the BS output remains essentially the same~\cite{gundogan2025enhanced}, whether the initial state {---before the single-mode squeezing operation is applied---} is vacuum ($\bar{n}_{\rm p}=0$) or highly noisy ($\bar{n}_{\rm p}=10{,}000$).
+However, this equivalence becomes a clear advantage once propagation between $x=0$ and $x=L$ is included.
+In that case, preparing the state with noise enhances the visibility of the correlations after loss by orders of magnitude.

 Including the propagation stage, the noise evolution of the single-mode state is captured by the covariance matrix~(CM) transformation